How to Choose a Moving Company When Moving Homes

 In the UK, the most trusted association for moving companies is the British Association of Removers (BAR).
 Yet, there are other notable associations like The Road Haulage Association (R.H.A) and the Federation of European Moving Associations (FEDEMAC.
 Other associations worth considering are the International Federation of International Movers (FIDI) and the Self Storage Association of UK and Europe (SSA).

 Lastly, be mindful of passive signs that a moving company isn’t one you should trust.
 This includes being unsure of answers to questions, asking for full upfront payment, and showing up with a rental van rather than their own.
 The latter point is probably one of the tell-tale signs of unprofessionalism, as any respectable moving company should have their own van or truck.

 Ensure You Can Get Written Estimates on All Bids

 Agreeing to a price can make all the difference when choosing between moving companies, but it’s equally important to see how the costs break down.
 Seeing whether each aspect of the move you’ve discussed is recognised in the bid ensures whether the moving company is fully aware of your moving requirements.

 Having each moving companies bids written down will make it so much easier to compare their prices side by side.
 If they charge more for specific services, such as moving pianos or furniture, then it’s likely that they’re more familiar & confident in their abilities to do so.

-Many removal companies will be prepared to handle a wide variety of different conditions, but you should always ensure that the one you’re thinking of choosing can accommodate any special requirements you have.
-Some of the more simple points include the likes of when you’re moving, ensuring that you can book them for a specific day and time, as well as making sure they can get to your new home (i.e. whether the journey has any low bridges).
+Many removal companies will be prepared to handle a wide variety of different conditions, but you should always ensure that your prospect can accommodate any special requirements you have.

 Get the Best Quotes on your Move Today!